Orangeify/Simple-Scramjet-proxy-static-HTML-/README.md

 Feel free to **mess with it** however the hell you want.
 Want to break it?
 Add memes?
 Spam dumb sh*t in the code?
 Go ahead.
 It’s your proxy now, not mine—so don’t slide into my DMs crying about it.
 Real talk: programming is weird, life is weirder, and if you find a bug… probably it’s your fault, you magnificent dumbass. 😏
 So, have a **lovely day**, don’t crash your tabs, and remember: **Road.js loves you… kind of… maybe… f*** it, love ya anyway.**

+theres like a tone of errors but i got different shit to do so cya. the main proxy logic works tho!!